Changissnz/nu_merchant_principal/README.md

 self-modify during realtime (on the go) execution.

-Prohibition rules are first put into a light of generality in this next table.
-The category of "prohibition" for these rules is to mean them to be restrictions declared by units of some "alliance" onto an "alliance" factor.
+Prohibition rules are first put into a light of generality in this next table (PROHIB1).
+The category of "prohibition" for these rules is to mean them to be restrictions of flow (products, communications, et cetera) declared by one unit onto another.
 It is a funny term if oxymorons are to be thought of as funny, but the phrasing does serve a purpose in this section, and more importantly, in applications outside of this text.
 Oxymorons serve as confusing terms, this confusion caused by the understanding of opposite-ness between two "halves" of the terms that when combined, result in a lack of directed clarity.
 Rest assured, prohibition rules as a concept in this section are to be described with aims for full comprehension.

 A prohibition rule is a condition by one constituent to another constituent of an "alliance",